 A recent analysis of data from Washington State Department of Fish and Wildlife (WDFW) herring spawn surveys found that eelgrass in Puget Sound has not experienced major declines at herring spawning areas over the past 40 years (Shelton et al. 2016).
 This is good news and sets Puget Sound apart from many other developed areas where catastrophic declines have occurred.

 Out of the 14 herring spawn areas surveyed, eelgrass bed extent increased in 3 areas, decreased in 5 areas and did not change in 6 areas between 1970 and 2012.
 At local scales, several sites with long-term declines were detected.
-This pattern of local declines agrees with medium-term monitoring results from DNR.
+This pattern of local declines agrees with monitoring results from DNR.
 Heads of bays seem particularly vulnerable; significant long-term declines have been detected in Quartermaster Harbor, Port Gamble Bay, Westcott Bay and Garrison Bay.

 Data on eelgrass abundance in Puget Sound pre-1970 are limited, but there is evidence for declines at several locations throughout the Sound (Thom and Hallum, 1990).
 The extensive development of Puget Sound pre-1970 is thought to have led to widespread loss of eelgrass in Puget Sound (Shelton et al. 2016).